kuyen-labs/code-challenges/Frontend.md

 The task is to build an SDK and a website that uses it, where users connect their wallet, perform an action and are then shown the modal.

 The objective of the modal is to encourage users to refer others.
-So it should include all necessary information and tools to convince users to share, including their personalized tracking link.
+So it should include the necessary information and tools to convince users to share, including their personalized tracking link.

 ## Deliverables